• Skip to primary navigation

 • It’s known to be a good source of omega-3 fatty acids, which are good for the brain and immune system.

-• Nori is also a good source of iron, but unlike vegetables such as spinach, the iron from nori is much easier for the body to absorb.
+• Nori is also a good source of iron, but unlike that in vegetables such as spinach, the iron from nori is much easier for the body to absorb.

 • In addition, nori also contains some essential vitamins such as vitamin B12 and minerals, especially iodine.